toji/webgpu-gltf-case-study/index.md

 }
 ```

-Next, when creating the pipeline, we need to set the culling and blending properties accordingly.
+Next, when creating the pipeline, we'll use those values to set the culling and blending properties.

 Handling the culling is easy, it's literally one line in the `createRenderPipeline()` call: